Guide to the European Union

 The Refugee Crisis

-The collapse of Government in Libya, the civil war in Syria and conflicts in Nigeria, Somalia, Eritrea and Afghanistan has led, during 2014 and 2015, to a large number of people seeking asylum in Europe.
-They cross the Mediterranean in their thousands in rickety boats exploited by people smugglers who they have to pay.
+The collapse of Government in Libya, the civil war in Syria and conflicts in Nigeria, Somalia, Eritrea and Afghanistan led, during 2014 and 2015, to a large number of people seeking asylum in Europe.
+They crossed the Mediterranean in their thousands in rickety boats exploited by people smugglers.

 Under the EU Schengen Agreement, which Britain had opted out of, there is a common EU boundary and asylum seekers should be processed by the country where they enter the EU.

 The problem is that this creates a strain for the countries in the front line – Italy, Greece and Hungary – while the migrants want to end up in the richer countries of NW Europe where there are more job opportunities.

 The EU Triton project which aims to intercept ships is a compromise between north and south EU countries and has shown the EU to be inadequate in sorting out the problem.

 The UK has provided significant foreign aid but is not that much directly involved.
 The UK has taken a number of Syrian refugees, mostly directly from refugee camps in Syria, but the media attention to the refugee crisis in Britain has kept the immigration issue to the forefront and shown the EU to be poor at coordinating foreign policy.